Scholarships for Transfer Students

-- To be enrolled in PTK for a minimum of one full-time academic school year (or the equivalent of 3 full-time quarters)
+- To be enrolled in PTK for a minimum of one full-time academic school year (or the equivalent of three full-time quarters).

 Whitworth University American Honors Scholarship

 Transfer students graduating from an American Honors program with a cumulative GPA of 3.5 or higher who enroll full time at Whitworth to pursue a first bachelor's degree are eligible to receive a $1,500 American Honors Scholarship.
 The scholarship is renewable.
 Recipients of the American Honors Scholarship are not eligible for the Phi Theta Kappa Scholarship or the All-Washington Academic Team Scholarship.
-Contact the admissions office at firstname.lastname@example.org or 509.777.4768.
+Contact the admissions office at firstname.lastname@example.org or 509.777.4786.

 Whitworth University All-Washington Academic Team Scholarship

-Whitworth University awards $1,500 scholarships to 2017 All-Washington Academic Team members who enroll at Whitworth.
+Whitworth University offers $1,500 scholarships to All-Washington Academic Team members who enroll at Whitworth.
 This scholarship is renewable.
 Recipients of the All-Washington Academic Team Scholarship may receive the Phi Theta Kappa Scholarship, but are not eligible for the American Honors Scholarship.
 For information, contact Vice President for Admissions & Financial Aid Greg Orwig at email@example.com or 509.777.4580.

-Awarded based on audition or application to students who participate in music, theatre, visual arts, journalism and media, forensics (speech and debate) or Young Life at Whitworth.
+Offered based on audition or application to students who participate in music, theatre, visual arts, journalism and media, forensics (speech and debate) or Young Life at Whitworth.
 Click here for more information about these scholarships and the audition/application process.

-Awarded to veterans and their dependents whose tuition is not fully covered by veterans benefits.
+Offered to veterans and their dependents whose tuition is not fully covered by veterans benefits.
 Click here to see an extensive list of outside scholarship/grant opportunities for military-connected students.